 An innovator’s journey from idea to market can be challenging and complicated—but also rewarding.
 Each month we explore how inventor-entrepreneurs in our network have evolved since they started their journey.
 Our goal is to share key learnings and best practices with early-stage science and technology inventors embarking on a path of innovation and entrepreneurship.
-Our latest spotlight is with TJ Falhoun, co-founder of E-Team, Ai-Ris.
+Our latest spotlight is with TJ Falohun, co-founder of E-Team, Ai-Ris.
 Irreversible vision loss caused by diabetes affects millions of Americans, and rates are even higher in rural areas and underserved communities where access to medical care is limited.
 To help prevent vision loss from diabetes in underresourced communities, Ai-Ris has developed a portable, low-cost system powered by artificial intelligence that can diagnose diabetic eye disease outside of clinical settings.

 what challenge did you seek to solve with your innovation and why?